Shingo Prize: Shingo Bronze

-A new publication with the potential to be impactful.
-Sales and/or distribution is encouraging.
-It has been endorsed publicly by thought leaders.
-The author or authors are sought-after speakers, on the topics covered in the publication, for conferences, webinars, podcasts, and other third-party learning platforms.

 Shingo Research Award

 The Shingo Research Award is for research (in English) that makes a significant contribution to the extension of understanding and knowledge of the philosophy, principles, or methods of enterprise excellence consistent with the Shingo Model.
 This can either be conceptual or based on empirical research activity.
 There is not a self-nomination process for this award.
 The Shingo Research Advisory Committee decides independently which work should receive the award.
 Each year, up to two awards are presented at the Shingo Annual Conference in May and recognized on the Shingo Institute website.

 In 2022, the Shingo Research Award was redesigned to focus exclusively on academic research."

 Shingo Rising Star

 The Shingo Rising Star award is a recognition category for organizational excellence professionals who are early in their careers but have already made significant contributions to the Lean community.
 They show their dedication to Lean principles as they significantly impact their organizations in a variety of ways.
 These recipients also advocate the Shingo Model and the mission of the Shingo Institute."